ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 When forecasting one step ahead, the standard deviation of the forecast distribution can be estimated using the standard deviation of the residuals given by

 $$

 \hat{\sigma} = \sqrt{\frac{1}{T - K - M}\sum_{t=1}^{T}e_{t}^2}

 $$

-where $K$is the number of parameters estimated in the forecasting method, and$M$  is the number of missing values in the residuals.
+where $K $ is the number of parameters estimated in the forecasting method, and$M$  is the number of missing values in the residuals.

 </details>